tytydraco/yessleep/out/I_think_my_Tinder_date_wants_to_eat_me.md

 We went back to the flat that I share with Chris, and I threw the classic three-date rule out of the window.
 I slept with Alex.

 It was a glorious night.
 Nothing seemed out of the ordinary, but I suppose I might’ve been too intoxicated to pay close attention.
-After we finished fooling around, I think we quickly dozed off.
-I woke at 3am, or thereabouts, and I had mostly sobered up.
+After we finished fooling around, I think we dozed off at an early hour.
+I woke at 10pm, or thereabouts, and I had mostly sobered up.
 The sound of rustling bedsheets must have stirred me from my sleep.
 I assumed that Alex was simply restless, so I turned to face her.

 My Tinder date had thrown the duvet off her body.
 She was lying, stiff as a plank, alongside me.
 Her arms clung to her sides, and her unblinking gaze was drilling into the ceiling above us.
 I felt a sort of instinctive fear that I’d never felt before.
 Something was wrong with this girl.